quixio/quix-streams/README.md

 # What is Quix Streams?

-<b>Quix Streams</b> is a library for developing <b>real-time</b> streaming applications focused on <b>time-series data</b> and high-performance.
+<b>Quix Streams</b> is a stream processing library, focused on <b>time-series data</b> and ease of use.
 It's designed to be used for high-frequency telemetry services when you need to process <b>high volumes</b> of time-series data with up to nanosecond precision.
-It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data with high performance and resource savings.
+It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data with high performance and save resources without introducing delay.

-Quix Streams <b>does not use</b> any Domain Specific Language or Embedded framework, it's a library that you can use in your code base.
-This means you can use any data processing library for your chosen language, together with Quix Streams.
+Quix Streams <b>does not use</b> any domain-specific language or embedded framework, it's a library that you can use in your code base.
+This means that with Quix Streams you can use any external library for your chosen language.
+For example in Python, you can leverage Pandas, NumPy, PyTorch, TensorFlow, Transformers, OpenCV.

 Quix Streams currently supports the following languages:

 - Python
 - C#

-Quix Streams is [designed to be extended](#interoperability-wrappers) to multiple programming languages.
+Quix Streams is [designed to be extended](/arch-notes.md) to multiple programming languages.

-Using Quix Streams, you can:
+You can use Quix Streams to:

-- Produce time-series and event data to a Kafka Topic.
+- produce time-series and event data to a Kafka topic.
-- Consume time-series and event data from a Kafka Topic.
+- consume time-series and event data from a Kafka topic.
-- Process data by consuming it from one Kafka Topic, process it, and then producing the results back to another Kafka Topic.
+- process data by creating pipelines using the <b>publish–subscribe</b> pattern.
-- Group data by Streams attaching metadata to them.
+- Group data by streams to send different types of data (Timeseries, events, metadata or binary) into one ordered stream of data.

 ## What is time-series data?